hofmannj0n/python-dashboards/README.md

 # Bee Populations and Twitter Likes Dashboards

-Welcome to the Bee Populations and Twitter Likes Dashboards repository!
-This project contains two interactive Dash dashboards created using Python: one visualizes bee populations affected by Varroa mites, and the other displays the Twitter likes of famous people over time.
+This repo contains two dashboards, one showing bee populations and the other showing twitter interactions from popular accounts.
+These dashboards were constructed using the "The Book of Dash" by Adam Schroeder, Ann Marie Ward, and Christian Mayer.
+Hope you enjoy!

 ## Bee Populations Dashboard